International Public Health Training Sites

 Those coming for a learning experience at H.E.L.P. will be based at H.E.L.P. headquarters in the city of Dhulikhel.
 From this location, they will participate in continuing education experiences offered for literacy, agriculture, and health facilitators.
 Learners will also enjoy opportunities to accompany facilitators in their community activities, with a focus on the learner’s particular interests.

-Public health students as well as those in primary care and nursing are invited to participate in the full range of health promotion activities associated with MMBH.
+Public health students are invited to participate in the full range of health promotion activities associated with Mercy In Action sponsored sites, including prenatal education, breastfeeding support, vaccination information, and child nutrition.
 In doing so they will also become more familiar with the common issues surrounding the promotion of health in this particular cultural context, including language barriers, limited resources, and varying acceptability of health interventions.

 Most of the health challenges experienced on the island of Roatan are due to preventable or rather easily treatable diseases, including air-borne, water-borne, and insect vector-borne pathogens.
 Malnutrition, both under-nutrition and over-nutrition, is a very prominent risk factor the chronic conditions of diabetes, hypertension, respiratory distress, and musculoskeletal complaints.
 Injuries related to burns, fall, and motor vehicle trauma remain frightfully common.